American and British English spelling differences: Commonwealth usage

 Commonwealth countries normally follow British usage.
 Canadian English most commonly uses the -our ending and -our- in derivatives and inflected forms.
 However, owing to the close historic, economic, and cultural relationship with the United States, -or endings are also sometimes used.
 Throughout the late 19th and early to mid-20th century, most Canadian newspapers chose to use the American usage of -or endings, originally to save time and money in the era of manual movable type.
 However, in the 1990s, the majority of Canadian newspapers officially updated their spelling policies to the British usage of -our.
 This coincided with a renewed interest in Canadian English, and the release of the updated Gage Canadian Dictionary in 1997 and the first Canadian Oxford Dictionary in 1998.
 Historically, most libraries and educational institutions in Canada have supported the use of the Oxford English Dictionary rather than the American Webster's Dictionary.
 Today, the use of a distinctive set of Canadian English spellings is viewed by many Canadians as one of the unique aspects of Canadian culture (especially when compared to the United States).

 In Australia, -or endings enjoyed some use throughout the 19th century and in the early 20th century.
 Like Canada, though, most major Australian newspapers have switched from "-or" endings to "-our" endings.
 The "-our" spelling is taught in schools nationwide as part of the Australian curriculum.
 The most notable countrywide use of the -or ending is for one of the country's major political parties, the Australian Labor Party, which was originally called "the Australian Labour Party" (name adopted in 1908), but was frequently referred to as both "Labour" and "Labor".
-The "Labor" was adopted from 1912 onward due to the influence of the American labor movement and King O'Malley.
+The "Labor" spelling was adopted from 1912 onward due to the influence of the American labor movement and King O'Malley.
 On top of that, some place names in South Australia such as Victor Harbor, Franklin Harbor or Outer Harbor are usually spelled with the -or spellings.
 Aside from that, -our is now almost universal in Australia but the -or endings remain a minority variant.
 New Zealand English, while sharing some words and syntax with Australian English, follows British usage.